MultiCraft/repixture/mods/rp_wielditem/README.txt

 ==============
 By Kaadmy and Wuzzy, for Repixture.

-Shows the wield item in 3rd person view
+Shows the wield item in 3rd person view.

+## For developers

+If an item does not show up correctly in 3rd person view (bad rotation), add `_rp_wielditem_rotation` to the node definition and set it to a rotation value (between 0 and 360 degrees).

+## Licensing

-Source license: LGPLv2.1
+Source code license: LGPLv2.1